vhscom/after-dark/docs/content/module/toxic-swamp.md

 Remove any customizations to return to module defaults.

 </details>

+# Indemnification

+While using Toxic Swamp you may wish to consider placing an indemnity clause in a prominent — or obvious — location within your website, app or service.

+An example indemnity clause might look like the following:

+<b><i>By using [Site] you acknowledge you are the sole owner of the computer or device used to connect to [Site] and hereby agree to indemnify, defend, and hold harmless [Site] in any matter arising from the unauthorized use thereof.</i></b>

+The intent of this clause is to limit your liability should someone attempt to use Toxic Swamp in a way which may be construed by another as illicit.

+{{< blockquote
+  text="Hanlon's Razor: Never attribute to malice that which can be adequately explained by stupidity." cite="Robert Heinlein, Logic of Empire (1941)"
+/>}}

 [^1]: Estimate assumes 50%  {{< external href="https://coinhive.com/info/faq#rev-share" text="non-negotiable" />}} Coinhive mining fee compared with 0% for {{< external href="https://moneroocean.stream/?dark#/help/faq" text="MoneroOcean" />}} and excludes upgrade incentives, hashrate variance, pool and proxy uptime, withdrawal fees and other optimizations.